Tidal volume

-Tidal volume (symbol V_{T} or TV) is the volume of air inspired and expired with each passive breath.
+Tidal volume (symbol V_{T} or TV) is the volume of air inspired and expired with each breath.
 It is typically assumed that the volume of air inhaled is equal to the volume of air exhaled such as in the figure on the right.
 In a healthy, young human adult, tidal volume is approximately 500 ml per inspiration at rest or 7 ml/kg of body mass.

 Mechanical ventilation

 Tidal volume plays a significant role during mechanical ventilation to ensure adequate ventilation without causing trauma to the lungs.
 Tidal volume is measured in milliliters and ventilation volumes are estimated based on a patient's ideal body mass.
 Measurement of tidal volume can be affected (usually overestimated) by leaks in the breathing circuit or the introduction of additional gas, for example during the introduction of nebulized drugs.

 Ventilator-induced lung injury such as Acute lung injury (ALI) /Acute Respiratory Distress Syndrome (ARDS) can be caused by ventilation with very large tidal volumes in normal lungs, as well as ventilation with moderate or small volumes in previously injured lungs, and research shows that the incidence of ALI increases with higher tidal volume settings in nonneurologically impaired patients.